-From January 1 to April 28, 2014:
+From January 1 to April 7, 2015:

-- a) 1,700,000 stock options expired unexercised. - b) The Company completed a non-brokered private placement financing of 4,285,714 units at a price of \$0.07 per unit for gross proceeds of \$300,000 in two tranches.
-Each unit (the "Unit") consists of one common share and one non-transferable common share purchase warrant.
-Each warrant is exercisable into one common share at a price of \$0.10 for a period of 5 years from the date of closing.
-A total of 1,522,714 Units were subscribed by directors and a private company controlled by a director of the Company.
+- a) 750,000 stock options expired without exercise. - the Company announced that it intends to complete a non-brokered private placement of up to 10,000,000 units (each, a "Unit") at a price of \$0.05 per Unit for gross proceeds of up to \$500,000 (the "Offering").
+Each Unit consists of one common share and one non-transferable common share purchase warrant (the "Warrant").
+Each such Warrant is exercisable into one common share at a price of \$0.05 per share for a period of three years from the date of closing (the "Closing").
+The Warrants will be subject to an accelerated expiry date which comes into effect when the weighted average trading price of the common shares of the Company closes at or above \$0.10 per share for twenty consecutive trading days in the period commencing four months after the Closing.